Wind-River/cloud-platform-deployment-manager/README.md

 apply a deployment configuration file.

-### Integrating The Playbook Into A Master Playbook.
+### Integrating The playbook Into A Master playbook.

 Since StarlingX supports bootstrapping the system using an Ansible playbook it is possible to combine both the bootstrap playbook and the Deployment Manager